2-axis Rotary Telescopic Transfer Arm

 For preparation and analysis, radial systems require the precise transfer of samples between multiple chambers.
 This is handled from the central radial distribution chamber and it also uses a high torque magnetically-coupled MagiDrive to provide stiff coupling for radial motion.
 The innovative Radial Telescopic Transfer Arm (RTTA) offers unrivalled performance over conventional designs at comparable costs.

 The RTTA is available in 2-axis and 3-axis versions

-Fitted to the top of the thimble ring are a number of adjustable position stops.
-These engage with a pair of spring-loaded bearings that can be withdrawn while the drive is rotated into position then re-engaged to hold the drive firmly in position by using a simple lever.
-Each stop can be individually aligned with a port axis to define default angular positions which are very reproducible.
+The manual version of the RTTA comes complete with an innovative, user-friendly system - designed to align the arm with the desired ports.
+A number of adjustable position stops are also fitted to the top of the thimble ring.
+These engage with a pair of spring-loaded bearings that can be withdrawn while the drive is rotated into position.
+They can then be re-engaged to hold the drive firmly in position via using a simple lever.
+What’s more, each stop can be individually aligned with a port axis to define default angular positions.
+These are highly reproducible.

 True UHV rotation with no oil, slip rings, bellows or differential pumping.
 The Radial Telescopic Transfer Arm is actuated by the MD64LB and MD40 magnetically-coupled MagiDrive rotary feedthroughs.
 The larger MD64LB has a break-away torque of ~40Nm, providing an extremely stiff coupling.
 This makes it deal for rotating the arm assembly.
 The smaller MD40 actuates the mechanisms to drive the arm in and out.